11–17 November 2019

 If you are younger than 25:

-If you’ve never been screened for cervical cancer, you should book in for your first Cervical Screening Test as soon as you turn 25.
+If you’ve never been screened for cervical cancer, you should book in with a GP for your first Cervical Screening Test as soon as you turn 25.
 If you’ve had regular Pap tests before now and you are aged under 25, your next Cervical Screening Test will be due at age 25.
 After that, your regular test will be every five years if everything is ok.
 Learn more about why this is.

 Learn more about finding cervical cancer early.